gamesbook/protograf/README.md

 > "[Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash)", Neal Stephenson, 1992.

 As always, with Python, you are building "on the shoulders of giants".
-In this case, the [pyMuPDF](https://pymupdf.io/) library provides all of the core infrastructure used to do the underlying graphics processing, PDF file creation and images exports; __protograf__ is effectively a highly customised wrapper to simplify common uses around its existing and extensive capabilities.
+In this case, the [](https://pymupdf.io/) library provides all of the core infrastructure used to do the underlying graphics processing, PDF file creation and images exports; __protograf__ is effectively a highly customised wrapper to simplify common uses around its existing and extensive capabilities.

-An earlier version of  __protograf__  used the *ReportLab PDF Toolkit*, which is also a very powerful library for supporting this type of application.
+Earlier versions of  __protograf__  used the *ReportLab PDF Toolkit*, which is also a very powerful library for supporting this type of application.
+Internal terminology, such as `shapes`, was developed before the adoption of *pyMuPDF*.

 Additional libraries in use include: